QuoteLinker/quote-linker-web/README.md

 ## 🎯 The Problem

-Insurance agents face two major challenges:
+Insurance agents and licensed insurance producers face two major challenges in acquiring new business in the digital era:

-1. **Overpriced Leads**: Paying $50-100 per lead that may not convert
+1. **Overpriced Leads**: Paying $50-100 per lead that is unlikely to convert
-2. **Low Intent**: Receiving leads from users who aren't serious about buying insurance
+2. **Low Intent**: Receiving leads from users who aren't serious about buying insurance which lowers closing KPIs

 Consumers struggle with: